Yan Gomes Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.45 team ERA ranks 21st across all league pitching staffs.
+- The Cardinals have the 21st-ranked team ERA among all MLB pitching staffs (4.45).

-- Cardinals pitchers combine to surrender 93 home runs (one per game), the first-fewest in baseball.
+- Cardinals pitchers combine to give up 95 home runs (one per game), the fewest in the league.

-- In his last outing on Sunday against the Washington Nationals, the righty threw six innings, giving up three earned runs while surrendering three hits.
+- The righty's last time out came on Monday against the Miami Marlins, when he went six innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.